 Now we have the instructions translated, how does the Ket Med anti-dandruff shampoo wash?

 Simply put, with ease, which is no doubt thanks to the ingredients in the formula – a point we’ll come to later.
-The Ket Med shampoo is a clear red solution which foams well, spreads well and washes out quickly.
+The Ket Med shampoo is a clear red solution that foams well, spreads well and washes out quickly.

 As per the Ket Med shampoo instructions, you should use this 2% ketoconazole formula: